 I've found that transfers usually take about three to six business days to end up in my USD account.
 But again, it all depends on the above factors.

-Use the transfer calculator to evaluate the timing of your transactions.
+Use our Wise fee calculator to evaluate the timing of your transactions.

 It reveals the estimated date of arrival.
 Emails are also sent to you about approximate deposit timing when someone sends you money.